12Minu/Website-Performance-Analysis-Python-Project/README.md

       How engagement varies by time of day and traffic source This project aims to answer these questions through structured data analysis and visualization.

-Dataset
+Dataset:
  The dataset contains website analytics metrics such as:
-    Channel group
+   1) Channel group
-    Date and hour of visit
+   2) Date and hour of visit
-    Users and sessions
+   3) Users and sessions
-    Engaged sessions
+   4) Engaged sessions
-    Average engagement time per session
+   5) Average engagement time per session
-    Engagement rate and events
+   6) Engagement rate and events...
         After cleaning, the dataset includes 3182 records with validated numeric and datetime fields for analysis.

-Tools and Technologies
+Tools and Technologies:
      Python
      Pandas
      NumPy